consiglionazionaledellericerche/jscontact-tools/README.md

 <a name="ez-vcard-bugs"></a>
 ## ez-vcard bugs

 As opposed to what is stated in section 6.1.1 of [RFC6350](https://datatracker.ietf.org/doc/rfc6350/), ez-vcard doesn't represent both family and given names including multiple text values separated by comma.
-In both cases, the text values subsequent to the first value are ignored.
+In both cases, the text values after the first value are ignored.

 <a name="jscontact-compliance"></a>
 ## JSContact Compliance